Phileosopher/commonplace/mgmt-2_projects.md

-# How to manage projects
+# How to make projects

 There are two ways to imagine and plan for a project: